Ritaj19Zamel/Autonomous_Car/README.md

 - Autonomous Lane Navigation:
 > The system will use computer vision and control algorithms to navigate the car on the road.
 It will be able to detect the lane markings and stay within the boundaries of the lane.

-- License Plate Recognition:
-> The system will be able to detect and read the license plates of vehicles on the road.
-This information can be used for a variety of purposes such as toll or parking payments, traffic monitoring, and law enforcement.

 - Road Defect Detection:
 > The system will be able to detect and report the defects on the road such as potholes, cracks, and other road surface issues.
 This information can be used to improve road maintenance and safety for all road users.